Deterring Armageddon: A Biography of NATO. Peter Apps. 2024. Headline Publishing Group. 624 pp.

 NATO’s invocation of Article 5 after 9/11 symbolized its solidarity with the U.S. The alliance deployed forces to Afghanistan, but the mission became protracted and divisive, exposing gaps in military capabilities and political will.

-"expand NATO to consolidate democracy eastward and southward."
+- Expanding NATO to consolidate democracy in Eastern and Southern Europe.

 22. The Schisms of Iraq (2002–2005)